programacion-operadores-comparacion

 Comparison Operators

-Comparison operators are symbols or combinations of symbols that allow us to compare two values and determine if a certain condition is true or false.
+Comparison operators are symbols or combinations of symbols that allow us to compare two values and determine whether a specific condition is true or false.

-These operators are widely used in control structures such as conditionals and loops to make decisions based on value comparisons.
+These operators are widely used in control structures like conditionals and loops to make decisions based on value comparisons.

 The most common comparison operators are,